JavaScript is required

 How we engaged with community and industry

-The VGCCC has engaged with industry and the community through:
+The VGCCC engaged with industry and the community through:

 • a discussion paper and invitation to respond